Gorgeous limestone Karst in Langkawi

 Pantai Cenang.

-Which is the prettiest beach in Langkawi?
+Which is the most beautiful beach in Langkawi?

 How would I rate Langkawi?